StuChapman/IFD-MS-Project-Online-Learning/README.md

 I would like to thank the following people for thier support and input:

 1. My mentor, [Precious Ijege](https://www.linkedin.com/in/precious-ijege-908a00168/) for his knowledge and clear direction (it was he who made it very clear that a detailed set of mockups were vital - this is knowledge I will keep with me for the rest of my career!)
-2. My partner, [Leah Harrison](https://www.facebook.com/leah.harrison.73744?eid=ARAmY9N1IiEptfP63TCAVnMZopPWxDv1tJL8BkuU9svBwDI3Eswr2C0RcoW-zx5We_ulMsujpIqL0-9B&timeline_context_item_type=intro_card_relationship&timeline_context_item_source=745641114) for the moral support and being my 'guinea pig' for live testing.
+2. My 3 daughters; Elena(14), Thalia(12) and Maia(11), for being my 'guinea pigs' for live testing.
+They scored 8/10 as a team!
 3. My friends [Scott](https://www.facebook.com/scott.mckellar.399) and [Magoo](https://www.facebook.com/carlos.fandango.56232), who I consulted before I started the FSD course, and gave me the confidence to go for it!